Monday, 3 October 2022

 Civil Contract Part VIII

-Lydia is now having her first season in London and Adam realises that his little sister has attracted the attention of Lord Brough, his own best friend and they want to get married.
+Lydia is now having her first season in London and Adam realises that his little sister has attracted the attention of Lord Brough, his own best friend.
+Jenny tells him that Brough wants to marry her.
 Although she is very young, Adam can see the couple are in love and works on his mother to persuade her to agree to the marriage.

 No comments: